 In deciding whether to make special education provision to support educational, social, physical or emotional needs, we:

 Work with parents and carers to identify their child’s needs and support.
 Parents and carers will be involved throughout the process.
 A person-centred approach will be adopted, and meetings to discuss how to support the child will involve the child as much as possible, depending on age and understanding.
 This is important to us as a school, as our relationships with parents are one of our proudest achievements,and was highly praised during our ‘Inclusion Quality Mark’ assessment in July 2017, when parents were ‘unanimous in their praise for what the school does’.
+When we received our ‘Centre of Excellence’ for inclusion in November 2020, parents were keen to explain what they thought of our school.
+During the assessment parents gave their extremely positive views about the school and the support it gives their whole family.
+As one happy parent said, “I would stand on the rooftops to tell everyone about this school.”

 It is vital that the child is involved in their planning at the beginning of the process, to support their future development.
 This process can be tricky to manage at primary school level, but flexibility is key in this.
 There may be times when parents feel that this is not appropriate, which is at their discretion.
 This will also include discussion of their own concerns, and agreed outcomes sought for the children including next steps.
 This may be part of parents evenings, or a pre-arranged meeting.
 Observations of pupils in class may be used, and a short note may be formulated as a starting point for support.